Yagyū Mitsuyoshi: Death

 After residing in Edo for several years after his father's death, Jūbē left his government duties and returned to his home village where he died in early 1650 under uncertain circumstances.
 Some accounts say he died of a heart attack; others say he died while falcon hunting; some during fishing, while still others presume he was assassinated by his half-brother Yagyū Tomonori's attendants.

 Jūbē was laid to rest in his home village of Yagyu behind the family temple of Hotojukuji alongside his father and brother.
 In keeping with tradition, Yagyū Jūbē was buried alongside his grandfather, Yagyū Munetoshi, and was survived by two daughters and his brother and successor Yagyū Munefuyu.
 Jūbē was given the Buddhist posthumous name of Sohgo.

 Eyepatch legend

-Legend has it that Yagyū Jūbē had the use of only one eye; most legends state that he lost it in a sword sparring session where his father, Yagyū Munenori, struck him accidentally.
+Legend has it that Yagyū Jūbē had the use of only one eye; most legends state that he lost the other in a sword sparring session where his father, Yagyū Munenori, struck him accidentally.
 However, portraits from Jubei's time portray him as having both eyes.
 Several authors of late have chosen to portray Jūbē as having both eyes, though the classical "eyepatch" look remains standard.
 Others have chosen to have Jūbē lose an eye as an adult in order to incorporate the eyepatch legend.